-Chris Soules On “Edge Of Tears” In 911 Call, Disappears From Instagram After Speaking Out In Media Statement
+Chris Soules On ‘Edge Of Tears’ In 911 Call, Disappears From Instagram After Speaking Out In Media Statement

 Former Bachelor star, Chris Soules, was charged with “leaving the scene of a fatality motor vehicle accident,” a class D felony, as previously reported by Fox News.

-A statement issued by the Buchanan County Sheriff’s Office read that further charges against Chris Soules may be pending, due to an ongoing investigation.
+A statement issued by the Buchanan County Sheriff’s Office reads that further charges against Chris Soules may be pending, due to an ongoing investigation.

-Not yet known is why Chris Soules deleted his Instagram account, but cyber-bullying may have played a role, as shown by his still-active but less popular Facebook account.
+Not yet known is why Chris Soules deleted his Instagram account, but cyber-bullying may have played a role, as shown by his still-active, but less popular, Facebook account.

 Chris Soules’ official Facebook profile has less than 200,000 followers, but is now filled with “cruel comments” and “cyber-bullying” from Bachelor fans who can’t believe Soules left the scene of the fatal accident on Monday to reportedly “hide in his house” for hours to “sober up,” following reports that alcohol may have been involved.